xcore/sw_gpio_examples/doc/programming.rst

 Using sc_website to build web page for this demo application
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Makefile in app_sk_gpio_eth_combo_demo folder should include following line
+Makefile in app_sk_gpio_eth_combo_demo folder should include the following line:

 WEBFS_TYPE = internal

 This value indicates sc_website component to use program memory instead of FLASH memory to store the web pages.

-Create web folder in app_sk_gpio_eth_combo_demo folder app_sk_gpio_eth_combo_demo\web
+As a next step, create ``web`` folder in app_sk_gpio_eth_combo_demo

-In order to include any images to be displayed in the web page, create images folder as follows app_sk_gpio_eth_combo_demo\web\images
+In order to include any images to be displayed on the web page, create images folder as follows app_sk_gpio_eth_combo_demo/web/images

-For this application, we have created index.html file web page using html script.
+For this application, we have created index.html web page using html script.
 This page uses XMOS logo from images folder.
-We have defined desired user controls for LEDs and Buttons in the web page.
+We have defined desired GPIO controls for LEDs and Buttons in this web page.

-Functions that are required to be executed by the demo application should be enclosed between the tags {% %}.
-These functions are to be defined in web_page_functions.c file.
+APIs that are required to be executed by the demo application should be enclosed between the tags ``{%`` and  ``%}``.
+These are to be defined in ``web_page_functions.c`` file.
 For example, index.html contains
 <p>{% read_temperature(buf, app_state, connection_state) %}</p>

 This indicates ``read_temperature`` is a function executed by the program and result is returned to the web page.
-During execution, sc_website component replaces this function as
+After execution, sc_website component replaces this function as
 <p>"Temperature recorded from onboard ADC: <b>NA </b><sup>o</sup>C"</p>